-ARIEL is assisted financially by the Social Sciences and Humanities Research Council of Canada and the Department of English, University of Calgary.
+ARIEL is assisted financially by the Department of English, University of Calgary.

 ARIEL is indexed in Arts and Humanities Index, Austlit, British Humanities Index, Humanities Index, MLA International Bibliography, Index to Book Reviews in the Humanities, Canadian Literary Periodical Index: A Guide to Periodicals, and Bowker International Serials Database.
 Abstracts are published in Abstracts of English Studies.

 University of Calgary

 Calgary AB Canada T2N 1N4

 Phone (403) 220-4657

 To submit an article to ARIEL, please visit our website, register as an 'author', and select 'click here to start the submission process'.
 All submissions must be received online, as email and mail are no longer acceptable formats.
 Please note, we no longer accept poems.

 If you are interested in submitting a book review, please contact Reviews Editor, Kit Dobson.

 The administrative office is run by Johns Hopkins University Press, P.O.
 Box 19966, Baltimore, MD 21211-0966.
 E-mail: firstname.lastname@example.org; Website: http://www.press.jhu.edu/journals/ariel_a_review_of_international_englis....
 All questions related to subscriptions, orders, advertising, and distribution should be addressed to the press; please consult the JHU Web site and/or contact the administrative office.
 The subscription rate for individuals is $40 for one year (4 issues).
 Rates for institutions are $90 per year.
 Copies of print back issues for the current volume can be obtained from the press (contact email@example.com for additional information).